chnm/crdh-jekyll/_essays/v03-01-bridge-between-two-worlds.md

 and median family income.
 This should not come as a surprise: the data visualizes the economic effects of Jim Crow and racial segregation.

 {% figure caption: "Figure 2.
-Median Family Income, and Per Capita Income.
-The chart provides a breakdown of those categories for each color-coded county.
-When analyzing the map, it's important to keep in mind that the 'nonwhite' identity marker of the 1960 Census Data include Black, Asian, and Indigenous populations.
+This map visualizes the racial and economic character of the United States at the county level.
+The chart provides a breakdown of each color-coded group by Race, Poverty Rate, Median Family Income, and Per Capita Income.
+When analyzing the map, it's important to keep in mind that the 'nonwhite' identity marker of the 1960 Census Data included Black, Asian, and Indigenous populations.
 This marker obscures some of the results, especially in Texas, where the Latinx communities were often counted as 'white' in the 1960 census.
 Nonetheless, the map offers a geographical snapshot of the economic gap between Northern and Southern communities in early 1960, especially along racial lines.
 The most important figure in terms of economic character is per capita income.
 Per 1960 Census Categories, the Poverty Threshold for individuals was \$1,490." %}
 ![Map of the United States, showing counties colored with red, orange, blue, and green, to indicate their grouping.]({{site.url}}/assets/img/v03/busch/figure2.jpg)

 | Category | <span style="color:red">Group #1</span> | <span style="color:orange">Group #2</span> | <span style="color:blue">Group #3</span> | <span style="color:green">Group #4</span> |